benjaminion/upgrading-ethereum-book/src/book.md

 You'll notice that most of these values are powers of two.
 There's no huge significance to this.
 Computer scientists think it's neat, and it ensures that things cleanly divide other things in general.
 There is a [view](https://github.com/ethereum/eth2.0-specs/issues/1633#issuecomment-592949297) that this practice helps to minimise [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality) (endless arguments over trivial matters).

-Some of the configuaration parameters below are quite technical and perhaps obscure.
+Some of the configuration parameters below are quite technical and perhaps obscure.
 I'll take the opportunity here to introduce some concepts, and give more detailed explanations when they appear in later chapters.

 #### Misc